 Second, you can right-click on any scenario and select Make Current.

-Note: If the pulldown is not available, it can be added.
+Note: In the old V8i versions, if the pulldown is not available, it can be added.
 Right-click on the space around the other icons and select the Scenarios item.
 This will add the pulldown, as well as icon to open the Scenario Manager, Alternatives Manager, and Calculation Options Manager.
+In the connect edition versions, it is available by default.

 You can compute your scenarios one at a time by making a scenario current and then computing the model.
 You can also compute more than one scenario consecutively by doing a Batch Run.
 As with many functions in Scenario Management, there are multiple ways of doing this.
 First, you can select the small triangle beside the Compute icon, then select Batch Run.